VatMart/GraphWeb/README.md

 ## Contributing

 Contributions are welcome!
 Please fork the repository, commit your changes, and open a pull request if you wish to improve the project.

+## License

+The project is licensed under the GraphWeb License.
+Public deployment, hosting, or commercial use is not permitted without prior written consent from the copyright holder.

+See the [LICENSE.md](LICENSE.md) file for details.